followmyutopia/devextreme-documentation/api-reference/50 Common/Object Structures/format/type.md

     <!--JavaScript-->format: 'shortDate'

 [note]The **type** option will not be applied if you have specified the [formatter](/Documentation/ApiReference/Common/Object_Structures/format/#formatter) function.

+When configuring a widget using [ASP.NET MVC Wrappers](/Documentation/Guide/ASP.NET_MVC_Wrappers/Fundamentals/), you can specify this option using the `Format` enum.
+This enum accepts the same values, but they start with an upper-case letter, for example, *'fixedPoint'* becomes `FixedPoint`.

 #####See Also#####
 - **format** | [currency](/Documentation/ApiReference/Common/Object_Structures/format/#currency) - specifies the currency code for the currency format.